September 15, 2024

 It’s no secret that freelance magazine writing rates are on the decline in recent years.
-Many freelancers wonder if they can earn a living freelance writing for print publications and editorial websites.
+Many freelancers wonder if they can earn a living freelancing by writing for print publications and editorial websites.

 Stories of editors ghosting writers and outlets taking far too long to pay for finished work are, unfortunately, a common tale amongst freelance magazine writers who work for digital outlets and print publications.

-But if you’re wondering how much writers get paid for magazine articles and freelance magazine writing rates for online articles, as well as how to get paid to write magazine articles, this freelance rate guide can help as you start doing research into magazines that accept freelance submissions.
+But if you’re wondering how much writers get paid for magazine articles and freelance magazine writing rates for online articles, as well as how to get paid to write magazine articles, you’re in the right place.
+This freelancer rate guide can help as you start doing research into magazines that accept freelance submissions.

 Make sure you’re charging clients enough for each assignment and always negotiate the rate.